WWE Friday Night Smackdown preview: The lineup for Friday's television show - Pro Wrestling Dot Net

 The following matches and events are advertised for Friday’s WWE Friday Night Smackdown on Fox television show.

--The Miz vs. Jey Uso vs. Big E in a Triple Threat for the Smackdown Tag Titles.

--Daniel Bryan vs. Cesaro in a men’s Money in the Bank match qualifier.
+-King Corbin vs. Drew Gulak in a Men’s Money in the Bank match qualifier.

--Naomi vs. Dana Brooke in a women’s Money in the Bank match qualifier.
+-Sasha Banks vs. Lacey Evans in a Women’s Money in the Bank match qualifier.

--Tamina vs. Sasha Banks (if Tamina wins she gets a Smackdown Women’s Championship match against Bayley).
+-Alexa Bliss and Nikki Cross vs. Dana Brooke and Carmella for the WWE Women’s Tag Titles.

-Powell’s POV: WWE is also hyping a Triple H 25th Anniversary in WWE event that “begins” on the April 24 show.
+Powell’s POV: WWE is also advertising the beginning of Triple H’s 25th anniversary celebration, a history piece on Bray Wyatt and Braun Strowman, and the third part of the Jeff Hardy video series.
 Smackdown will be broadcast live from the Orlando, Florida at the WWE Performance Center without fans in attendance.
 Join me for live coverage of Smackdown on Fridays at 7CT/8ET.
 My same night audio reviews are available exclusively for Dot Net Members.

 Be the first to comment